phase1geo/tke/plugins/highlight_matches/README.md

 Setting this option to 0 disables only double-clicking highlights.
 All menu "Plugin/ Highlight Matches" operations apply to the whole text at that.

 Other entries of "Plugin/ Highlight Matches" menu are following:
-  - "Jump Backward" means moving the cursor to the previous selection;
+  `Jump Backward` means moving the cursor to the previous selection;
-  - "Jump Forward"  means moving the cursor to the next selection;
+  `Jump Forward`  means moving the cursor to the next selection;
-  - "Jump to First" means moving the cursor to the first selection;
+  `Jump to First` means moving the cursor to the first selection;
-  - "Jump to Last"  means moving the cursor to the last selection.
+  `Jump to Last`  means moving the cursor to the last selection.

 It would be convenient to assign the following shortkeys for the "Plugin/ Highlight Matches" operations:
-  - Alt-H     to "Highlight"
+  *Alt-H*     - Highlight
-  - Alt-Left  to "Jump to Backward"
+  *Alt-Left*  - Jump to Backward
-  - Alt-Right to "Jump to Forward"
+  *Alt-Right* - Jump to Forward
-  - Alt-Q     to "Jump to First"
+  *Alt-Q*     - Jump to First
-  - Alt-W     to "Jump to Last"
+  *Alt-W*     - Jump to Last
 For lefthanders, though, Alt+Q and Alt+W are more convenient than Alt+Arrows.
 Checked by the plugin author.

 While in Vim mode ("Edit/ Preferences/ Editor") you can't highlight a word with double-clicking, so "Plugin/ Highlight Matches/ Highlight" and its shortkey can only help you.